-- Make sure the disk is properly inserted, and snapped down onto the spindle in the center of the tray. - For a single-sided CD or DVD, make sure the disk is placed in the drive with the label facing up. - Clean the disk with a soft cloth. - Wait 5 to 10 seconds after closing the tray for the notebook to recognize the disk. - Remove the disk from the drive, then restart the notebook. - If you created the CD on a CD-RW drive module, try using a different media brand.
-For best results use HP certified media.
-While other media may work, HP cannot guarantee compatibility.
+- For a single-sided CD or DVD, make sure the disk is placed in the drive with the label facing up. - Clean the disk. - Wait 5 to 10 seconds after closing the tray for the notebook to recognize the disk. - Remove the disk from the drive, then restart the notebook. - If you created the CD on a CD-RW drive module, try using a different media brand, such as the recommended HP C4403A (CD-R) or C4404A (CD-RW) media.
+Read and write quality may vary for other media.